Harry Potter Tour of Edinburgh

 Victoria Street, Candlemaker Row or Cockburn Street

-Diagon Alley could not be missing in this route.
+The Diagon Alley could not miss in this route.
 These are some of the streets that are most visually related to the place where wizards buy their books and school supplies.
 It is true that Rowling was fond of walking in the area, but she has neither confirmed nor denied that the alley was inspired by these streets.
 In any case, it is a walk full of charm.

 Balmoral Hotel